grafana/loki/docs/sources/installation/helm.md

 title: Helm
 weight: 20
 ---
-# Install Loki with Helm
+# Install Grafana Loki with Helm

-The Helm installation runs the Loki cluster as a single binary.
+The Helm installation runs the Grafana Loki cluster as a single binary.

 ## Prerequisites